NvNorsinski/duplicate_images/Readme.md

 # Duplicate Image finder

-This tools can find images which are identical even if the resolution is different.
-This is done by creating Hash values for each image using pHash.
+This tool can find images which are identical or clode to beeing identical even if the resolution is different.
+This is done by creating a hash value for each image using pHash.
-The the distance between the Hash values is calculated.
-Above an adjustable Threshold images are set as different.
+The distance between the hash values is calculated.
+Under an adjustable threshold, images are set as identical.

-Start with
+Start with:

 `python main.py "path/to/image/direcotry"`

+Similiar images are then printed out in groups.
+A groups are images identified as identical or nearly identical